%2520(1).jpeg)

 - “restream” an official platform.

-Even if it can technically work, it is rarely "okay" in terms of rights.
-Possible consequences: reporting, server shutdown, ban, or even more serious problems depending on the case.
+Even if it technically works, it’s rarely “okay” from a legal standpoint.
+Possible consequences include being reported, server shutdowns, bans, or even more serious issues, depending on the situation.

-4) How to recognize a fake "football streaming channel" (common scams)
+4) How to spot a fake “soccer streaming channel” (common scams)

-A bot asks you to "verify your account" with:
+A bot asks you to “verify your account” by:

 - a connection to an external site,